 There are many other properties where the owner may be liable for your injuries.
 However, just because you were injured on someone else’s property, doesn’t mean the owner is always liable.

 In order to win a premises liability case, you must be able to prove your injuries were a direct result of the property owner’s negligence.
-Contact one of our slip and fall attorneys at Heuser & Heuser to find out if the property where you were injured is liable for your damages.
+Contact one of our premises liability lawyers at Heuser & Heuser to find out if the property where you were injured is liable for your damages.

 5 Tips to Protect Your Legal Rights